-- Until seven (7) days before draw, the correct names of the complete delegation (athletes and officials) must be registered online on the IJF registration page (https://admin.judobase.org).
-During the period of Olympic qualification, for events where Olympic qualification points can be earned, no additional athletes (under any circumstances) can be inscribed after this deadline. - Until 5 days before the start of accreditation if a delegation has replacements and/or cancellations these changes must be entered online at https://admin.judobase.org. - Until start of accreditation, any last-minute replacements or cancellations must be sent to the IJF registration e-mail: registration@ijf.org.
+- Until fourteen (14) days before draw, the correct names of the complete delegation (athletes and officials) must be registered online on the IJF registration page (https://admin.judobase.org).
+During the period of Olympic qualification, for events where Olympic qualification points can be earned, no additional athletes (under any circumstances) can be inscribed after this deadline. - Until 5 days before the start of accreditation if a delegation has replacements and/or cancellations these changes must be entered online on Judobase. - Until start of accreditation, any last-minute replacements or cancellations must be sent to the IJF registration e-mail: registration@ijf.org.
 A confirmation will be sent from the IJF.
 Emails to registration@ijf.org only cancel the delegate for the competition, for accommodation cancellations you must email the LOC directly.